 As is customary in a Relais and Chateaux establishment, the owners or manager will proudly tour you around: here, even to the stairwell where dozens of black and white headshots of celebrities, alive and dead, line the walls.
 Charlie Chaplin, Erol Flynn, Thomas Wolfe, Robert Frost, Rudy Valentino, Bill Clinton, and dozens more have bedded down here.

 Rooms here are simply elegant, in natural shades of browns and whites, floor to ceiling curtains covering large windows, and tan jute carpeting.
 It’s a restful sanctuary – with great amenities.

 Furthermore, each room boasts a Nespresso machine with a selection of espresso pods.
 The beautiful grey-veined Carrera marble and Pennsylvania bluestone bathrooms feature unique polished nickel footed clawfoot tubs and luxurious Molton Brown products.

 I’ve stayed in some of the best hotels in the world therefore can say with certainty that the beds here are at the top of my list.
 Their downy, cloud-like duvets and soft sheets were tough to leave in the morning.

 Continental Breakfast, which you won’t want to miss for the light, delicate, homemade yogurt and granola, crisp-soft muffins, grilled grapefruit, and more, is complimentary with your room.

 The higher-end Delmonico Room upstairs is refined, and perfect for a special occasion.

-It’s a city-folk-visit-country crowd, dressed funky-smart as if going to an art opening.
-Dishes are adorably inventive: I’d return for the multi-textured-flavored signature Sushi Pizza ($17) and grilled Thai Ribs ($13), alone, but everything is tasty and perfect for sharing.
+Dishes tend to be innovative and mouthwatering.
+I’d return for the multi-textured-flavored signature Sushi Pizza and grilled Thai Ribs, alone.
+But everything is tasty and perfect for sharing.

 Just the Facts